ODINN-SciML/ODINN.jl/README.md

 ## Running the toy model

 A demostration of our method is included in `scripts/Glacier_UDE`.
 The `Manifest.toml` and `Project.toml`include all the requiered dependencies.
 If you are running this code from zero, you may need to install the libraries using `Pkg.instantiate()`.
 In case you want to include this package to the project manifest, you can also use `Pkg.resolve()` before instantiating the project.

+## Integration with OGGM

+ODINN works as a back-end of OGGM, utilizing all its tools to retrieve RGI data, topographical data, climate data and other datasets from the OGGM shop.
+This allows us to run tests with this toy model for any glacier on Earth.
+In order to choose a glacier, you just need to specify the RGI ID, which you can find [here](https://www.glims.org/maps/glims).